 What do Japanese primrose flowers symbolize?

 Japanese primrose flowers are believed to symbolize qualities like beauty, charm, and passion.
-Different colors also symbolize attributes like love, nobility, elegance, innocence, and purity.
+Different colors symbolize love, nobility, elegance, innocence, and purity.

 Do Japanese primroses come back every year?

 Japanese primroses are deciduous perennials.
-The foliage of Japanese primroses dies back in winter, but the plants return every year in the spring.
+The foliage of Japanese primroses dies back in winter, but the plants return yearly in the spring.